armurox/loggingredactor/README.md

 The essence boils down to adding the RedactingFilter to your logging config, and to the filters section of the associated handlers to which you want to apply the redaction.

-## Release Notes - v0.0.5:
+## Release Notes - v0.0.6:

 ### Improvements and Changes
-- Optimized function that applies the redaction (was setting the logger message value twice).
-- Changed default_mask key initialization to mask
-- Changed patterns key initialization to mask_patterns
+- Allow redaction of any generic mapping type, including `frozendict` and `OrderedDict`.

 ### Bug Fixes
-- Handled any exceptions related to deepcopies failing, related to attempt to redact IOStreams, including TypeError
+- Fix bug that was converting non-string data types to strings.
+(Reported in issue [#7](https://github.com/armurox/loggingredactor/issues/7))

 ## A Note about the Motivation behind Logging Redactor: